anirudhrv01/Skin-Type-Detection/README.md

 ## 🎯 Objectives

-- Detect skin type from a selfie image
+- Detect skin type from a microscopic image
 - Use CNN-based deep learning for classification
 - Apply image preprocessing techniques
 - Develop a personalized product recommendation module